Mowibox/chroma/content/en/tutorials/miscellaneous/_index.md

 ---
 title: "Miscellaneous"
-summary: The category for the unclassifiable
+summary: The category for the unclassifiables
 weight: 4
 icon: "other"
 ---